CompliSpace/complispace.github.com/SSO-For-CompliSpace-Fundamentals.markdown

 ##Introduction
-Security Assertion Markup Language (SAML) is an XML standard that allows secure web domains to exchange user authentication and authorization data.
+Security Assertion Markup Language (SAML) is an XML standard that allows secure web domains to exchange user authentication and authorisation data.
 Using SAML, an online service provider can contact a separate online identity provider to authenticate users who are trying to access secure content.

-CompliSpace Fundamentals offers a SAML-based Single Sign-On (SSO) service that provides customers with full control over the authorization and authentication of hosted user accounts that can access the CompliSpace Fundamentals web-based application.
+CompliSpace Fundamentals offers a SAML based Single Sign-On (SSO) service that provides customers with full control over the authorisation and authentication of hosted user accounts that can access the CompliSpace Fundamentals web-based application.
 Using the SAML model, CompliSpace acts as the service provider and provides services such as Fundamentals.
-CompliSpace customers act as **identity providers** and control usernames, passwords and other information used to identify, authenticate and authorize users for web applications that CompliSpace hosts.
+CompliSpace customers act as **identity providers** and control usernames, passwords and other information used to identify, authenticate and authorise users for web applications that CompliSpace hosts.
 There are a number of existing [open source](https://developers.google.com/google-apps/help/open-source#sso) and [commercial](http://www.google.com/enterprise/marketplace/search?categoryId=2&orderBy=rating) identity provider solutions that can help you implement SSO with CompliSpace Fundamentals.

 The CompliSpace SSO service is based on the [SAML v2.0 specifications](http://www.oasis-open.org/committees/tc_home.php?wg_abbrev=security#samlv20).
 SAML v2.0 is supported by several widely known vendors.

-##Understanding SAML-based SSO for CompliSpace Fundamentals
+##Understanding SAML based SSO for CompliSpace Fundamentals
-The following process explains how a user logs into the CompliSpace Fundamentals application through an organisations, SAML-based SSO service.
+The following process explains how a user logs into the CompliSpace Fundamentals application through an organisation's, SAML based SSO service.

-Figure 1, shown below, illustrates the process by which a user logs in to the CompliSpace Fundamentals application through a SAML-based SSO service.
+Figure 1, shown below, illustrates the process by which a user logs in to the CompliSpace Fundamentals application through a SAML based SSO service.
 The numbered list that follows the image explains each step in more detail.

 <div class="alert">
 <b>Note:</b> Before this process takes place, the organisation must provide CompliSpace with the URL for its SSO service